 So we made sure that this information was highlighted in the index page headings, navigation and other user interface features like buttons.

-The numbered arrows show how we’ve highlighted the key information (in the numbered list) on the government domain names section index page.
+In figure 1, the numbered arrows show how we’ve highlighted the key information (in the numbered list) on the government domain names section index page.

 When you highlight key information in the left navigation menu, you also need to highlight it in the main body of the page.
 This is so people viewing the page on a small screen, where the navigation menu is hidden, can still access the information easily.